mParticle/docs/src/pages/integrations/facebook/event/index.md

 ## Prerequisites

-In order to enable mParticle's Facebook event integration, you'll need the following parameters for setup available on your Facebook Ads dashboard:
+Event data from mParticle to Facebook is typically sent server side.
+However, Web data can be sent client or server side based on your implementation and settings.
+These different options require different settings:

-* For iOS/tvOS and Android platforms, you'll need your app's Facebook Application ID and Application Secret
+* iOS, tvOS, and Android - data is sent S2S, and you'll need your app's Facebook Application ID and Application Secret
+* Data Feeds - data is sent S2S, and you'll need your Facebook Pixel ID
-* For the Web platform, you'll need your Facebook Pixel ID
+* Web - for client side kit, you'll need your Facebook Pixel ID
-* For server-to-server Web connections, you'll need your Facebook Pixel ID and Facebook Marketing API Access Token
+* Web - for S2S, you'll need your Facebook Pixel ID and Facebook Marketing API Access Token.
+You also need to enable both the `Use Pixel Server-Side Forwarding` and `Forward Web Requests Server Side` settings.

+### Configuring Facebook Pixel Server-to-Server

+You need to perform a few steps in Facebook to create a [Facebook Pixel S2S](https://developers.facebook.com/docs/marketing-api/conversions-api/get-started) connection.

+1. **Navigate to the Facebook Events Manager**
+2. **Connect a New Data Source**:  Select `Web` with a connection method of `Conversions API`.
+3. **Create an Access Token:** Open the settings for the new Pixel Data Source, scroll to the `Conversions API` > `Set up manually` section and click `Create Access Token`.
+Follow the steps described and copy the [Access Token](https://developers.facebook.com/docs/marketing-api/conversions-api/get-started#access-token) for setup in mParticle.

+#### Troubleshooting Facebook Pixel Issues

+Please run through the following steps to confirm your settings are correct:

+* Verify your access token is of type `System User` and will never expire using this page: https://developers.facebook.com/tools/debug/accesstoken/
+* Verify you Pixel ID is valid using this page.
+Please enter the ID and confirm the `Send To Test Events` works: https://developers.facebook.com/docs/marketing-api/conversions-api/payload-helper/

+If you run into issues with either of the above steps, please repeat the steps described in [Configuring Facebook Pixel Server-to-Server](#Configuring-Facebook-Pixel-Server-to-Server).

 ## Event Data Mapping

-* The iOS/tvOS and Android integrations forward App, App State Transition, Commerce, Screen View, and Session Start events.
+* The iOS/tvOS and Android integrations forward App State Transition, Commerce, Custom, Screen View, and Session Start events.
-* The Web integration forwards App, Commerce, Screen View, and Session Start / End events.
+* The Web integration forwards Commerce, Custom, Screen View, and Session Start / End events.

 ### User Data Mappings